 Easement Delivery Work Orders

-On an annual basis, BWSR will issue Work Orders for Easement Delivery.
-The amount is calculated based on the number of easements within your SWCD as of the end of the state fiscal year (June 30, 20XX).
+On an annual basis, BWSR will issue work orders for Easement Delivery.
+The amount is calculated based on the number of easements within the SWCD as of June 30th of that year.
 This Easement Delivery Work Order is only for the SWCD duties listed under the Easement Delivery portion of the Work Order.

 To begin this process, BWSR will send an Easement Delivery Work Order to each SWCD.
 Once all signatures are obtained on the work order, BWSR will initiate payment to the SWCD.
 No invoicing is required with this process.